aplteam/Fire/Docs/ReadMe.md

 [parm]:toc            = 3
 [parm]:numberHeaders  = 2 3 4
-[parm]:collapsibleTOC = 1
 [parm]:saveHTML       = 0
 [parm]:title          = 'Fire ReadMe'

 # Fire

 Note that FiRe stands for FInd and REplace.

-Fire is a Windows-only application.
+Up to version 9.x Fire was a Windows-only application.
+With version 10.0 Fire became multi-platform: it runs on Windows, Linux and Mac OS.
+It was not tested on the PI but most likely will work there as well.

 ## Features